Auto-Plugin/.github/profile/README.md

 ## Auto Plugin

-We are committed to creating the smallest, simplest, and most effective plugins using pure JavaScript or CSS
+We are committed to creating the smallest, simplest, and most effective plugins

 Auto Plugin Open Source Alliance:
 ﻿